datacommonsorg/data/import-automation/executor/README.md

 In the commit message, use IMPORTS={comma separated list of import names without spaces between the elements} to specify import targets.
-The commit message does not have to only contain the tag and list.
+The commit message may contain more than just the tag and list.

 A commit can modify files in multiple directories that contain manifest files.
 The system will detect the affected directories based on paths of changed files.